Days and Nights in the Forest: Plot

-Their resolve to be unshaven collapses when Shekhar sees two ladies Aparna and her sister-in-law Jaya in the forest.
-They introduce themselves to their family.
+Their resolve to be unshaven collapses when Shekhar sees two women in the forest.
+They introduce themselves to their family: the women are Aparna and her sister-in-law Jaya, who are staying in a house nearby with Aparna's father and Jaya's son.
 The two urban groups of people are almost relieved to find each other here.
 Asim flirts with Aparna and coaxes her to show her room.
 He is attracted to the elegant and enigmatic Aparna, but is unable to keep pace with her composure, presence of mind and intelligence.
-At night the four friends go to drink alcohol again in the country liquor house.
-Hari is upset because he cannot see Duli whom he had met the previous night.
+At night the four friends go to drink alcohol again in the village.
+Hari is upset because he cannot find Duli.
 While returning to their rest house, they stumble upon a car which they shout at without realising it is that of Aparna and Jaya.
-They oversleep and miss the next day's breakfast at Jaya's place.
-They find a tiffin outside their rooms and go to Aparna's house to return it.
-Later, the conservator visits the forest rest house and catches them staying at the Forest Bungalow without permission.
-When they are about to be kicked out, Aparna, the conservator's acquaintance, manages the situation with her natural grace and composure.
+They oversleep and miss the next day's breakfast at Jaya's house.
+They find a tiffin outside their bungalow and go to Aparna's house to return it.
+Later, the conservator visits the bungalow and catches the group using it without official permission.
+When they are about to be kicked out, Aparna, the conservator's acquaintance, manages the situation with grace and composure.
 The group decides to chat and play a game while Aparna's father is away with Jaya's son.
-The game reaches a crescendo, with only Asim and Aparna left in the fray, at which point Aparna pulls out, deliberately handing victory to Asim, who seems to have placed his entire confidence at stake on the win.
+The game reaches a crescendo, with only Asim and Aparna left in the fray, at which point Aparna deliberately hands victory to Asim, who seems to have gambled all his confidence for the win.

-The tensions peak at the village fair where the four friends go their own way.
+The tensions peak at the village fair where the four friends go their own ways.
 Shekhar goes off to gamble with money borrowed from Asim.
 Hari takes Duli into the forest and has sex with her.
 Asim feels his pride and self-confidence shattered when Aparna reveals her more vulnerable side behind her composed exterior.
 She also holds up a mirror to his bourgeois and urban insensitivity by pointing out how despite having spent three days at the bungalow, he and his friends never bothered to inquire about the chowkidar's wife.
-Meanwhile, Shekhar finds himself helping all his friends (especially Hari, when the latter gets injured and robbed), despite being fondly considered to be the buffoon of the gang.
+Meanwhile, Shekhar finds himself helping all his friends (especially Hari, when the latter gets injured and robbed), despite being the buffoon of the gang.
 Sanjoy, held back by his bourgeois moralities, is unable to respond to Jaya's bold advances.

 The next morning, the four friends leave for Calcutta since their new friends have had to return in a hurry.
-As a parting gift, they find a can of boiled eggs sent by the thoughtful Jaya.
+As a parting gift, they receive a tray of boiled eggs, sent by ever thoughtful Jaya.